designerzen/InterFACE/README.md

 ## Future plans
 - Better musicality and expression
 - Upgraded synth engine
+- Refactor Instruments to Intsrument Interface for future IO
 - MIDI phrase support
 - Percussion that sounds good!
 - Hand remote Controls
 - Full Body version for beats
+- Saving "Persons" and using face ID loading them back in
 - Vocoder mode using microphone
 - Collab with Beardyman?